Js109/Java_book_management/README.md

 4. Update Book
 5. Add Books - Input from text file
 6. Show Books - Output in text file
-7. Show Books in alphabetic sorted order regards to title
+7. Show Books lexicographically by title
-8. Show Books in alphabetic sorted order regarding author
+8. Show Books lexicographically by author
-9. Show filtered Books
+9. Show filtered Books by title
 10. Quit

 Keep in mind that the data memory is not persisted.